-555 6.
-Discussion
+6. Discussion

-So far, the evidence suggests that the memory of Pinochet's repression did not lead to increased electoral turnout or demand for accountability.
-Areas with higher levels of repression showed no greater participation in constitutional changes or voting tendencies for or against incumbent coalitions.
+The evidences presented suggest that the memory of Pinochet's repression did not lead to increased electoral turnout or demand for accountability.
+In areas with higher levels of repression, there was no greater participation in constitutional changes or a tendency to vote for or against incumbent coalitions.

-This finding aligns with Bautista et al. (2021), who noted that the impact of Pinochet's repression on votes for the Concertación decreased over time.
-A survey by CERC (2013) showed that the rejection of military coups increased from 48% in 2003 to 68% in 2013, but only 2% blamed the right-wing for the 1973 coup.
+This finding aligns with Bautista et al. (2021), who argued that the impact of Pinochet's repression on votes for the Concertación decreased over time and remained insignificant.
+According to a survey by CERC (2013), the percentage of people rejecting the necessity of military coups increased significantly from 48% in 2003 to 68% in 2013.
+However, in 2013, only 2% blamed the rightwing for the 1973 coup, down from 4% in 2003.
+MORI and CERC (2023) indicated that this change in public opinion is due to short-term volatility and is concentrated among those who lived during the Pinochet era.
 MORI and CERC (2023) indicated that this change in public opinion was volatile and concentrated among those who lived during Pinochet's era.
 However, according to Bautista et al. (2021), this did not result in divergence in political leaning along the redemocratization until recent years.

-Rather than political actors or social policy, state violence was the primary issue driving memory-driven contemporary engagement.
-Despite efforts to reform the armed forces and Carabineros, significant progress was stalled (Torres 2021).
-State violence during the Estallido Social escalated with emergency state declarations but declined when these decrees were revoked.
+Rather than political actors or social policy, the evidence suggests that the primary issue for memory-driven contemporary engagement was state violence.
+Despite some efforts to reform the armed forces and Carabineros, significant progress was stalled (Dreisbach, 2015; Torres, 2021; Agencia Aton, 2021).
+State violence during the Estallido Social escalated with the declaration of emergency states but declined when these decrees were revoked.

-Stern (2010) noted that competing selective memories in Chile, especially among Pinochet's supporters, have impeded accountability for the dictatorship's leaders.
-This leads to societal oscillation between caution and conflict.
-The selective memories of Pinochet's violence lead to general resistance against violence but fail to connect contemporary violence to specific actors or institutions preserved from the dictatorship.
+Stern (2010) noted that competing selective memories in Chile, especially among Pinochet's supporters, have impeded holding the dictatorship's political leaders accountable.
+This results in a societal oscillation between periods of caution and conflict.
+The selective memories of Pinochet's violence lead to a general resistance against violence but fail to connect contemporary violence to specific actors or institutions preserved from the dictatorship.

-Political repression can lead to psychological effects such as fear of political persecution or polarization against out-groups (Young 2019, Nugent 2020).
-However, the findings in Chile do not suggest a culture of fear regarding state violence or the right-wing, as evidenced by the courage to participate in street protests and the confidential voting process, which reduces fear of retaliation (Freedom House 2022).
+Political repression can lead to psychological effects such as fear of political persecution or polarization against out-groups (Boucher, 2023; Young, 2019; Nugent, 2020).
+However, the findings in Chile do not suggest a culture of fear regarding state violence or the right-wing, as evidenced by the courage to participate in street protests and the confidential voting process, which reduces fear of retaliation (Freedom House, 2022).
 This suggests a divergence from the autobiographical memory found in Bautista (2016).

 Both quantitative and qualitative analyses indicate that memories of past repression contribute to polarization against political actors, viewing them as an "out-group."
-This finding aligns with the literature on the political uprooting of factions in Chile (Luna & Altman 2011, Funk & Velasco 2020).
+This finding aligns with the literature on the political uprooting of both right-wing and left-wing factions in Chile (Luna and Altman, 2011; Funk and Velasco, 2020).
 Fierro (2024) argues that the politically unengaged determined the outcomes of both constitutional draft rejections.
 The results suggest that the enduring memory of political violence is a significant factor driving this disengagement.

-In Bordalo et al. (2023) terms, Chileans recalling Pinochet's repression could relate past political violence to contemporary state affairs and protested against it but did not find significant differences between incumbent and opposition political options to favor one side during the constitutional reform or presidential election.
+In Bordalo et al. (2023) terms, Chileans recalling Pinochet's repression could relate past political violence to contemporary state affairs and protested against it, but did not find significant differences between incumbent and opposition political options to motivate an electoral decision favoring one side during the constitutional reform or presidential election.

-In summary, the Estallido Social was driven by a revolt against state violence, initiated by confrontations between students and police over subway fare adjustments in Santiago.
+To summarise, the Estallido Social was driven by a revolt against state violence, initiated by confrontations between students and police over subway fare adjustments in Santiago.
 Sensitivity to state violence motivated protests (hypothesis 1), but did not translate into increased electoral participation or demands for more accountable institutions (hypotheses 2a and 2b).